 And I’d be remiss not to point out the level of female empowerment in Black Panther.
 Much like last year’s Wonder Woman movie became a shining example of female empowerment, Black Panther is brimming with even more equally-powerful female characters, whether it’s T’Challa’s mother, his sister the scientist (who would put Q to shame), his all-female royal guard, or his love, who functions as one of Wakanda’s spies out in the rest of the world.
 Maybe it’s significant that when they are outside of Wakanda, they rarely meet or interact with any other females… a clear indication that, outside of Wakanda, it’s a man’s world.
 Within Wakanda, men and women work together, and succeed, equally.

 Black Panther is also a family epic on multiple levels.
-At first, we discover that T’Challa disagrees with some in his family and circle of advisors about the future of Wakanda, choosing instead to follow the isolationist direction set by his father and other Kings before him.
-But the discovery of an unknown family member who has lived outside of Wakanda, and who also questions Wakanda’s isolationist choices, puts T’Challa in the position of finally weighing the wisdom of his ancestors against the views of his family and friends.
+At first, we discover that T’Challa disagrees with some in his family and circle of advisers about the future of Wakanda, choosing instead to follow the isolationist direction set by his father and other Kings before him.
+But the discovery of a family member who has lived outside of Wakanda, and who also questions Wakanda’s isolationist choices, puts T’Challa in the position of finally weighing the wisdom of his ancestors against the views of his family and subjects.

 The family drama plays in parallel to Wakanda’s mission to stay isolated from the rest of the world and its problems.
 On one hand, the Wakandans can honestly say that, with their superior technology, they could almost certainly take over the world if they so desired; and their resistance against that is part of a moral code not to impose themselves on others.
 But as the antagonists of the movie ably point out, the other side of that coin is doing nothing when one group is wronged by another, stronger group… and everyone is well aware of how Africans, in particular, have been wronged by other nationalities, losing land and sovereignty, kept down and destitute, taken as slaves, and much worse.
 The antagonists want what’s right, after all: They want protection for the powerless, the ability to defend themselves against aggressive outside forces, and to live free.
 If, as European doctrine teaches, “might makes right”—and Wakanda is truly the most mighty—shouldn’t Wakanda protect their fellow Africans and rule the world?

-In essence, the best of Marvel’s movies have equally embodied epic conflicts with personal conflicts—Tony Stark became Iron Man when he discovered his weapons were being sold to the enemy and used against civilians—Steve Rogers volunteered to become Captain America because he wanted to protect the world from the “bullies” in Nazi Germany—Thor learned humility and understanding through his careless actions.
-In Black Panther, T’Challa learned that leadership is more than blindly following tradition… it’s about embracing the truth.
+In essence, the best of Marvel’s movies have equally embodied epic conflicts with personal conflicts—Tony Stark became Iron Man when he discovered his weapons were being sold to the enemy and used against innocent civilians—Steve Rogers volunteered to become Captain America because he wanted to protect the world from the “bullies” in Nazi Germany—Thor learned humility and understanding through his careless and warlike actions.
+In Black Panther, T’Challa learned that leadership is more than blindly following tradition… it’s about embracing the truth and being willing to find new traditions to fit those truths.
 And in watching Black Panther, we are presented with not only a pro-brotherhood social message, but a better view of all peoples as part of one big family, deserving of our respect, cooperation and support.